Ghostty

 is my primary terminal emulator for macOS, but I prefer to use a separate terminal emulator for GNS3 console (telnet

 ) connections.
-After a little bit of research, I decided on Alacritty
+After some research, I decided on Alacritty

-There are several different ways to install Alacritty and Telnet, but I use MacPorts in this post.
+There are several ways to install Alacritty and Telnet, but I use MacPorts in this post.

 Steps